SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-smartphone.md

 This section deals with the basic data science steps of creating an anomaly detection model with self-collected data.
 First of all, you need to register your smartphone.
 Then follow the sections below for collecting data, training the model, and using the model to detect anomalies via the phone.

-> Info: The phone used for the entire workflow has to be of the same type because the data and sensors may vary for different devices.
+>**Info:** The phone used for the entire workflow has to be of the same type because the data and sensors may vary for different devices.

 #### Register your smartphone in {{ < product-name-1 > }}

-Follow the steps described in [{{ < sensor-app > }}](/users-guide/cumulocity-sensor-app) and register a smartphone in Cumulocity IoT.
+Follow the steps described in [{{ < sensor-app > }}](/users-guide/cumulocity-sensor-app) and register a smartphone in {{ < product-name-1 > }}.

-> Info: Set "1 sec" as **INTERVAL (secs)** for *Acceleration* and *Gyroscope* sensors in the {{ < sensor-app > }}.
+>**Info:** Set "1 sec" as **INTERVAL (secs)** for *Acceleration* and *Gyroscope* sensors in the {{ < sensor-app > }}.

 Once registered, note down the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.

 In contrast to supervised classification models, labeled training data is not required for anomaly detection models.
 The model is trained with the regular data and any unseen behavior will later be detected as anomalous.
 The data can be collected by carrying around the registered device over a few days without any anomalous behavior.
-All data can then be accessed via Cumulocity IoT Machine Learning Workbench that automatically transforms the JSON data into the training data format.
+All data can then be accessed via {{ < product-name-1 > }} Machine Learning Workbench that automatically transforms the JSON data into the training data format.

 #### Data collection with {{ < product-name-1 > }} Machine Learning Workbench (MLW)